A Mathematica package for doing tensor calculations in differential geometry

 Complex bundles and tensors

 Disclaimer: Be warned that I make no claims that this is a professional-quality

 software package.
 I have tried to make it as general and error-free as

 possible, and I think it is reasonably robust.
-However, I do most of the
+However, I did most of the

 work on this package in my "spare time", with only very limited programming

-assistance, so I don't have time to check everything.
-I will try to fix
+assistance, so I haven't had time to check everything.
+I am no longer actively maintaining the program, but I will try to fix

 any bugs that you encounter.